thewca/wcif/README.md

 The official specification of the [WCA Competition Interchange Format](./specification.md).

+## Versioning

+This document is for v1.1, the current `latest` version of WCIF.
+See [WCIF Versioning Policy](https://github.com/thewca/wcif/blob/master/versioning-policy.md) for more information.

 ## Implementation notes

 Currently the WCA website implements most of the specification.
-The WCIF data for the given competition can be obtained via the following endpoints:
+The WCIF data for the given competition can be obtained via the following endpoints[^1]:

 ###### Public endpoint